Letters from Lodi

 2 lbs. lean stewing beef, cut into 1-inch cubes

 1 can (13.5 oz.) whole or stewed tomatoes

 4 potatoes, pared and quartered

 1 cup sliced celery

 Dredge beef in flour; brown lightly on all sides in hot oil.
 Add onions and garlic; brown lightly.
-Add water and bay leaves; simmer 1-1/2 hours, or until beef is tender.
+Add water and bay leaves; simmer for 1-1/2 hours, or until beef is tender.
 Add remaining ingredients; simmer additional 30-60 minutes, or until vegetables are tender.
-If desired, thicken stew with flour water mixture.
+If desired, thicken the stew with a flour-water mixture.
 Serves 6-8, and strongly recommended with steamed white Japanese rice.